 So here you have it, right now we are fans of certain varieties of Nature’s Own.

 I love that this brand has no artificial preservatives, colors, flavors, or corn syrup.

-I have the ingredients on our bag posted for you below.
+The ingredients on our bag are posted for you below.

 It also helps that we have a discount store selling Nature’s Own for 99 cents.